 Part VIII Getting Strategic

-The only way to be sure is to go strategic.
-First, the discovery of weak appointments.
-Motivation will be second and money third.
+The only way to be sure is to go strategic—first, the discovery of weak appointments.
+After that, motivation will be second and money third.